 “Let’s be friends!”
 We’ve all heard it before.
 Think back; do you remember hearing these words repeatedly and not knowing what to do, feeling frustrated and mad, and having a hard time accepting it?

 They wanted to be your friend, but for some reason, you twisted and turned it and did everything you could to try to convince them that being friends was not what you wanted.
 You wanted a relationship.
 Take heart, as it may not be another case of unrequited love.

-Developing friendship before the relationship is eventually a good thing for both of you.
+To build a friendship before a relationship is eventually a good thing for both of you.

-We are often caught between the reality, and what we want
+We are often caught between reality and what we want

 After trying to convince them, you may have finally decided it was time to give up and walk away.
 Yet it took you a long time to let go.